renatoathaydes/osgi-run/README.md

     ...

     osgiRuntime( "your:dependency:1.0" ) {
-        transitive = false // transitive dependencies not included in OSGi runtime, even the ones that are OSGi bundles }
+        transitive = false // transitive dependencies not included in OSGi runtime }
 }
 ```